JoeWnuk/Projects-Repository/Grade Predictions Project/README.md

 One example is that I want to use the "sex" attribute but they are currently a string so I will need to conver them to a integer.

-THis was a great introduction to machine learning and how to use Git and GitHub.
+This was a great introduction to machine learning and how to use Git and GitHub.

+Joe